The winter semester 2020/21 will be offered in a hybrid format, i.e. mainly online courses combined with face-to-face elements where possible.

-The offices on campus will remain closed until further notice.
-Most office staff is working from home, also the Newcomer Service Team of the International Office.
-Please contact us via email.
-Original documents for signing can be sent by post or electronically only.
+Most offices on campus are still closed for the public until further notice.
+Please contact us and other colleagues via email.
+Original documents for signing can be sent by post or electronically.

-The university library has re-opened partially on the 4th of May.
+The university library has re-opened partially.
 Check the website of the SuUb for Corona related updates and details on the opening hours and access restrictions.

 The Bremen Service University (BSU) is closed.
 All formalities have to be done electronically or by post.

-If you get a fever or other symptoms which may be caused by coronavirus (coughing, difficulty in breathing, running nose etc.) please do not go to a doctor or to a hospital!
+If you get a fever or other symptoms which may be caused by coronavirus (coughing, difficulty in breathing, running nose, loss of sense of taste etc.) please do not go out nor go to a doctor or to a hospital!

-Instead, please stay at home and call a local doctor to clarify the further steps.
+Instead, please stay at home and call a local doctor on 116117 to clarify the further steps.
+General information might be obtained at the info-phone: 115.
+If you call from your cellphone do not forget to dial the country and area code for Bremen (0049-421-).

 You can call any doctor or find a doctor (“Hausarzt”) here: https://www.kvhb.de/dsearch/hausärzte .